Probabilistic Metaplasticity for Continual Learning with Memristors: Results

-We evaluate the probabilistic metaplasticity model with shared metaplastic coefficients on a spiking network with 200 hidden neurons and multi-memristor weights ($n_{\text{mem}}$ = 7).
-Table \ref{tab:neu_table} shows the evaluation of the benchmark tasks.
-We see that probabilistic metaplasticity with shared metaplastic coefficients performs better compared to state-of-the-art models with weight consolidation based on neural activity \cite{NAI, NEO}.
-Furthermore, assigning metaplastic coefficients to neurons instead of weights leads to a substantial decrease in memory overhead and energy consumption during training.
-Energy analysis during the parameter update phase considering a bilinear metaplasticity function shows that shared parameters lead to up to $\sim 35 \times$ reduction in energy consumption per sample (Figure \ref{fig:neu_syn_figure}a).
-Figure \ref{fig:neu_syn_figure}b shows the breakdown of energy due to computations, SRAM and memristor read/writes for the split-MNIST task.
-Shared metaplastic coefficients reduce the number of memory accesses by up to two orders of magnitude, and due to the smaller size of the memory block, each access requires up to $\sim 23 \times$ lower energy.
-This leads to up to three orders of magnitude reduction in energy required for memory accesses.
-Sharing metaplastic coefficients also improves the scalability of the probabilistic metaplasticity model, as it reduces the space complexity of the algorithm from $O(n^2)$ to $O(n)$.
+We evaluate the probabilistic metaplasticity model with shared metaplasticity coefficients on a spiking network with 200 hidden neurons and multi-memristor weights ($n_{\text{mem}}$ = 7).
+Table \ref{tab:neu_table} lists the evaluation results on the benchmark tasks.
+We see that probabilistic metaplasticity with neuron-shared and layer-shared $m$ performs on par or better compared to state-of-the-art models with weight consolidation based on neural activity \cite{NAI, NEO}.
+Furthermore, sharing metaplasticity coefficients leads to a substantial decrease in memory overhead and energy consumption during training.
+We model the metaplasticity coefficients neuron-shared and layer-shared $m$ with on-chip SRAM and registers, respectively, during energy analysis.
+Figure \ref{fig:en_breakdown}a shows, in both neuron-shared and layer-shared configurations, energy consumption is no longer dominated by SRAM read/write, rather most of the energy is spent in operations such as assessing the weight update criteria and memristor read/write.
+Hence, although layer-shared $m$ drastically reduces memory overhead and leads to three orders of magnitude reduction in energy dissipation to read/write the metaplasticity coefficients compared to neuron-shared $m$, in both cases we observe $\sim 18 \times$ reduction in total energy consumption during the parameter update phase.